KOKOSCHKA AND SWITZERLAND

 The purchase of a plot in Villeneuve in 1951 was not just a result of a long-held heart’s desire, but also a market-oriented calculation.
 Switzerland offered Kokoschka the best chances for the future, he had his most faithful patrons here, including Wartmann, the Winterthur lawyer Friedrich Traugott Gubler and his long-time friend, the art dealer Walter Feilchenfeldt.
 Here there was a firm prospect of portrait commissions and a client base that was able to pay.
 Kokoschka’s decision to build himself a house on the banks of Lake Geneva was explained in late 1951 in a letter to his sister: ‘This is not a result of pride of ownership, but simply in order to have somewhere central in Europe, in a calm climate and with calm politics, where I can find time to catch my breath’.
 The artist was by now 65 years old and yearned to be settled at last.

-Kokoschka died in 1980 in Montreux at the age of 94.
+Kokoschka died in 1980 in Montreux at the age of almost 94.
 His widow ensured that his written and artistic archives found a permanent home in Switzerland.

 Oskar Kokoschka, Matterhorn, 1947𝂇, color pencils on paper, 29,5 x 42 cm, Vevey, Fondation Oskar Kokoschka, FOK 129, photography: Julien Gremaud, Vevey